jozefg/drafts/conats-for-cheap.md

     4. ih : inr(x) = inr(x) ∈ natrec(n'; ⋂_ ∈ void. void; _.x.+(unit; x))
     ⊢ x = x ∈ natrec(n'; ⋂_ ∈ void. void; _.x.+(unit; x))

-Now as it turns out this is nice and easy, look at what our first assumption says!
+Now, as it turns out, this is nice and easy: look at what our first assumption says!
 Since `x ∈ isect(nat; n.Foo)` and our goal is to show that `x ∈ Foo(n')` this should be as easy as another call to `elim`.